 Location Status ATPark app integration into License Plate Recognition (LPR) software With the ATPark app being integrated into the LPR vehicles' software, the LPR vehicles will be able to monitor Paid Parking areas in addition to P120 time restriction in Residential Parking Zones.
 The benefit will be an increase in compliance over time.
-On-road testing is currently underway with implementation scheduled from July 2021.
 Hand-held Officer Licence Plate Recognition Devices With the implementation of the handheld LPR software, Parking Officers will be able to register license plate information more efficiently and accurately.
-Full implementation of LPR software onto the handheld devices is scheduled for end of June 2021.